Tech Stack Rules: Things You Must Teach Every Member of Your Marketing Team

 MailChimp features easy-to-use tools for list segmentation that help you optimize your campaigns through personalization.
 Also, this cloud-based app provides campaign monitoring tools that can help you tweak your email strategy in real time.

 Small, growing businesses can start with MailChimp’s free email marketing service and then choose a premium package after they grow.
 Such versatility makes the service a good component of almost any marketing tech stack.
+Here’s an in-depth take on Mailchimp pricing and all available plans and packages.

 2. Social Media Marketing Software and Apps